Porush264/porush264.github.io/_posts/2022-03-22-a-disturbing-agreement.md

 Who were left there alone without any second thought\
 But when accidentally he had stepped on\
 The egoistic child's toys\
-In the eyes of that little guy \
+In the eyes of that little girl\
 He was now sworn enemy till the end of time

 And so the child hired a woman to do the crime\